-The Registrar's Office must be officially notified when a student withdraws from any course.
+The Registrar's Office must be officially notified by the student when he/she withdraws from any course.
 The withdrawal form is obtained from the registrar and presented to the adviser, instructor, dean and registrar in that order for approval and signature.
 In an emergency, notification of withdrawal may be made by telephoning the dean of the school or registrar.
+Failure to officially withdraw from a course will result in a grade of E on the student's academic record.